cloud-with-preetham/cloud-with-preetham/README.md

 ## 📬 Open To

-- Cloud & DevOps collaborations
+- DevOps internships and junior roles
-- Cloud Security learning groups
+- Open-source DevOps projects
-- Open-source contributions
+- CI/CD and automation collaborations
 - Knowledge sharing and mentorship

 ---

 ⭐ *Thank you for visiting my profile.
-Feel free to connect or collaborate.*
+Let’s build reliable systems together.*